 - 1 egg (whisked with 1 tablespoon of water for egg wash)

-- Cracked wheat (for garnish)
+- Cracked wheat and seeds of your choice (for garnish)

 Instructions